ECIL-EdgeAI/katacoda-scenarios/all-in-one-2/step2-edge-install.md

 You will see no kubectl command, and then no Kubernetes cluster.

-Then you can run the command to get join environments:
+Then you can run the command to get `join` variables, and copy it to clipboard:

 `curl https://raw.githubusercontent.com/llhuii/sedna/allinone-script/scripts/installation/all-in-one.sh | bash -s join-env
 `{{execute}}